tyhopp/patch-files/README.md

 npx patch-files@latest
 ```

+Two directories are created:

+- `patch-files` is where patch files are written
+- `patch-files-cache` - is where the files fetched for comparison are written

 You can apply patches in a `postinstall` script so patches are applied whenever you install your node modules:

 ```json